Peloton (NASDAQ:PTON) PT Raised to $40.00

-Peloton (NASDAQ:PTON) had its price objective raised by research analysts at JPMorgan Chase & Co. from $35.00 to $40.00 in a report released on Thursday, Briefing.com Automated Import reports.
-The brokerage presently has an “overweight” rating on the stock.
-JPMorgan Chase & Co.‘s price objective indicates a potential upside of 19.44% from the stock’s previous close.
+Peloton (NASDAQ:PTON) had its target price raised by Wedbush from $35.00 to $40.00 in a report released on Friday, The Fly reports.
+They currently have an outperform rating on the stock.

-Several other research firms have also weighed in on PTON.
-Canaccord Genuity increased their target price on Peloton from $37.00 to $40.00 and gave the company a “buy” rating in a research note on Thursday, February 6th.
-Zacks Investment Research lowered Peloton from a “buy” rating to a “hold” rating in a research report on Wednesday, April 8th.
-MKM Partners raised their price target on Peloton from $26.00 to $28.00 and gave the stock a “neutral” rating in a research report on Thursday, February 6th.
-Macquarie began coverage on Peloton in a report on Friday, February 28th.
-They set an “outperform” rating and a $38.00 price objective for the company.
-Finally, Wedbush reiterated an “outperform” rating and set a $35.00 price objective on shares of Peloton in a report on Tuesday, March 17th.
-Four equities research analysts have rated the stock with a hold rating and twenty-six have given a buy rating to the stock.
-Peloton currently has a consensus rating of “Buy” and a consensus price target of $37.24.
+PTON has been the subject of several other research reports.
+Macquarie started coverage on Peloton in a research report on Friday, February 28th.
+They set an outperform rating and a $38.00 price target for the company.
+KeyCorp reissued a buy rating and set a $45.00 price target on shares of Peloton in a research report on Tuesday, April 7th.
+BMO Capital Markets initiated coverage on Peloton in a research report on Monday, February 3rd.
+They set a market perform rating and a $27.00 price target for the company.
+Stifel Nicolaus reaffirmed a buy rating and issued a $38.00 price objective (up previously from $37.00) on shares of Peloton in a research report on Thursday, February 6th.
+Finally, ValuEngine raised Peloton from a hold rating to a buy rating in a research report on Thursday, April 2nd.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and twenty-five have given a buy rating to the stock.
+Peloton presently has an average rating of Buy and a consensus target price of $37.20.

-In other news, major shareholder Harbor Master Investors Hadley sold 1,560,931 shares of the stock in a transaction that occurred on Wednesday, March 18th.
-The stock was sold at an average price of $26.18, for a total value of $40,865,173.58.
-Following the completion of the sale, the insider now directly owns 7,625,678 shares of the company’s stock, valued at $199,640,250.04.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, President William Lynch sold 46,544 shares of the stock in a transaction that occurred on Tuesday, February 25th.
-The stock was sold at an average price of $27.00, for a total value of $1,256,688.00.
-Following the completion of the sale, the president now directly owns 46,544 shares of the company’s stock, valued at $1,256,688.
+In other Peloton news, President William Lynch sold 46,544 shares of Peloton stock in a transaction on Tuesday, February 25th.
+The stock was sold at an average price of $27.00, for a total transaction of $1,256,688.00.
+Following the sale, the president now owns 46,544 shares of the company’s stock, valued at approximately $1,256,688.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, major shareholder Harbor Master Investors Hadley sold 434,211 shares of Peloton stock in a transaction on Tuesday, March 24th.
+The shares were sold at an average price of $24.51, for a total value of $10,642,511.61.
+Following the sale, the insider now directly owns 5,493,467 shares in the company, valued at approximately $134,644,876.17.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 2,178,086 shares of company stock valued at $56,629,965.
+Over the last three months, insiders sold 7,378,086 shares of company stock valued at $234,521,965.

-Several institutional investors have recently modified their holdings of the company.
-Rothschild Investment Corp IL raised its stake in shares of Peloton by 0.5% in the first quarter.
-Rothschild Investment Corp IL now owns 82,950 shares of the company’s stock worth $2,202,000 after purchasing an additional 400 shares during the last quarter.
-Advisor Group Inc. raised its stake in shares of Peloton by 49.4% in the fourth quarter.
-Advisor Group Inc. now owns 2,066 shares of the company’s stock worth $59,000 after purchasing an additional 683 shares during the last quarter.
-Signaturefd LLC grew its holdings in shares of Peloton by 683.6% in the fourth quarter.
-Signaturefd LLC now owns 1,293 shares of the company’s stock valued at $37,000 after acquiring an additional 1,128 shares in the last quarter.
-Credit Suisse AG grew its holdings in shares of Peloton by 14.3% in the fourth quarter.
-Credit Suisse AG now owns 11,189 shares of the company’s stock valued at $318,000 after acquiring an additional 1,400 shares in the last quarter.
-Finally, PSI Advisors LLC bought a new position in shares of Peloton in the fourth quarter valued at approximately $113,000.
-25.03% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+FIL Ltd increased its stake in shares of Peloton by 70.9% in the fourth quarter.
+FIL Ltd now owns 1,060,501 shares of the company’s stock worth $30,118,000 after acquiring an additional 439,846 shares during the last quarter.
+Nomura Holdings Inc. bought a new stake in Peloton during the third quarter valued at about $571,000.
+Bank of New York Mellon Corp boosted its holdings in Peloton by 176.2% during the fourth quarter.
+Bank of New York Mellon Corp now owns 1,415,126 shares of the company’s stock valued at $40,190,000 after acquiring an additional 902,708 shares during the period.
+Franklin Resources Inc. lifted its stake in shares of Peloton by 68.7% in the fourth quarter.
+Franklin Resources Inc. now owns 2,736,200 shares of the company’s stock valued at $77,694,000 after buying an additional 1,114,100 shares during the period.
+Finally, Gilder Gagnon Howe & Co.
+LLC bought a new stake in shares of Peloton in the third quarter valued at about $79,603,000.
+Hedge funds and other institutional investors own 25.03% of the company’s stock.

 Peloton Interactive, Inc provides interactive fitness products in North America.
 It offers connected fitness products, such as the Peloton Bike and the Peloton Tread, which include touchscreen that streams live and on-demand classes.
 The company also provides connected fitness subscriptions for multiple household users, and access to all live and on-demand classes, as well as Peloton Digital app for connected fitness subscribers to provide access to its classes.